 Wayne County lies nestled amid the vast natural beauty of the Allegheny Mountains, which still conceal deposits of the coal that once made this a rich and populous area of the Mountaineer State.
 Automation of mines and the ecological stigmas attached to coal as a fuel source have seriously damaged Wayne County’s economy.
 With coal mining almost shut down, all businesses that once depended on mining – and the buying power of the miners — have closed.
 Unemployment continues to rise, and industry development remains at a crawl.

-When flash floods hit West Virginia one May a few years ago, none of the families of our sponsored and unsponsored children could have prepared for what was going to happen.
+When flash floods hit West Virginia a few years ago, none of the families of our sponsored and unsponsored children could have prepared for what was going to happen.

 Like many small towns in this rural part of West Virginia, Dunlow is remote, located far from any sizeable town or city.
 A few strip mines still produce coal, and there are some sawmills that cut lumber.
 Overall, however, Dunlow’s economy is struggling, with high unemployment and a lack of industry development.
 Many residents in this region live well below the poverty line, plagued by all the socioeconomic struggles that accompany poverty.
-One of our affiliated schools in the area, Dunlow Elementary School, offers a place where children can count on support, encouragement, and a nutritious warm meal not only every day, but also in cases of emergency, such as flash flooding – help they receive thanks to donations to our Hope In Action Fund.
+One of our affiliated schools in the area, Dunlow Elementary School, offers a place where children can count on support, encouragement, and a nutritious warm meal not only every day, but also in cases of emergency, such as flash flooding — thanks to the help they received from our Hope In Action Fund.

 Our Hope In Action Fund steps in to help